-The Board will comprise a majority of independent non-executive directors.
+Where possible, the Board should comprise a majority of independent non-executive directors.
 The Board assesses the independence of each director in light of interests disclosed by them and the relationships which may affect independent status.
-An independent director is a non-executive director (i.e. is not a member of management) and who:
+A non-executive director (i.e. not a member of management) is considered to be independent if he or she:

-- is not a substantial shareholder of the Company; - within the last 3 years has not been employed in an executive capacity by the Company; - within the last 3 years has not been a material professional adviser or consultant to the Company; - is not a material supplier or customer of the Company; - has no material contractual relationship with the Company other than as a director of the Company; - is not, does not represent and within the last 3 years has not been an officer or employee of, or professional adviser to, a substantial holder; or - has close personal ties with any person who falls within any of the categories described above.
+- is not a substantial shareholder of the Company; - within the last 3 years has not been employed in an executive capacity by the Company;

+- within the last 3 years has not been a material professional adviser or consultant to the Company; - is not a material supplier or customer of the Company; - has no material contractual relationship with the Company other than as a director of the Company; - has close family ties with any person who falls within any of the categories described above; or